-- 9.15 In the development of a WRMP, companies in England and Wales must follow the Environment Agency (EA) Water Resources Planning Guideline and consider broader government policy objectives.
-The guideline highlights that where required companies must carry out a SEA for their WRMP, and as such, we have carried out a full SEA of our options and our plan.
-We have used the SEA assessments to 1) understand the feasibility of our options and include any needed mitigation, rejecting options that cannot be mitigated, 2) develop metrics to inform programme appraisal, and 3) assess the overall impact of our preferred and alternative plans. - 9.16 The SEA of our plan involved a fully integrated environmental assessment approach, with multiple sub-assessments.
-While each sub-assessment fed into the SEA, they were also detailed enough to form standalone assessments.
-The sub-assessments included a Habitats Regulations Assessment (HRA), Water Framework Directive (WFD) assessment, Natural Capital (NCA) assessment, Biodiversity Net Gain (BNG) assessment, and Invasive Non-Native Species (INNS) risk assessment.
+- 9.15 In the development of a WRMP, companies in England and Wales must follow the Environment Agency (EA) Water Resources Planning Guideline (WRPG) and consider broader government policy objectives.
+The WRPG highlights that where required companies must carry out a SEA for their WRMP, and as such, we have carried out a full SEA of our options and our whole plan; this has included both options selected in the plan and policy decisions made as part of the planning process.
+We have used the SEA assessments to 1) understand the feasibility of our options and include any needed mitigated, 2) develop metrics to inform programme appraisal, and 3) assess the overall impact of our preferred and alternative plans. - 9.16 The SEA of our plan involved a fully integrated environmental assessment approach, with multiple sub-assessments.
+While each sub-assessment fed into the SEA (Appendix B), they were also detailed enough to form standalone assessments.
+The sub-assessments included a Habitats Regulations Assessment (HRA) (Appendix C), Water Framework Directive (WFD) assessment (Appendix D), Natural Capital (NCA) assessment (Appendix AA), Biodiversity Net Gain (BNG) assessment (Appendix AA), and Invasive Non-Native Species (INNS) risk assessment (Appendix BB).

-- 9.17 The objective of a SEA, in accordance with Article I of the SEA Directive, transposed into UK law by the Environmental Assessment of Plans and Programmes Regulations (2004), is 'to provide for a high level of protection of the environment and to contribute to the integration of environmental considerations into the preparation and adoption of plans and programmes with a view to promoting sustainable development...'. - 9.18 For strategic plans such as the WRMP, the purpose of an SEA is to facilitate understanding of how the developing plan may impact the setting where it will be implemented, such that this understanding can be used to shape the plan early in its development and at multiple stages to maximise opportunities for environmental benefit.
+- 9.17 The objective of an SEA, in accordance with Article I of the SEA Directive, transposed into UK law by the Environmental Assessment of Plans and Programmes Regulations (2004), is 'to provide for a high level of protection of the environment and to contribute to the integration of environmental considerations into the preparation and adoption of plans and programmes with a view to promoting sustainable development...'. - 9.18 For strategic plans such as the WRMP, the purpose of an SEA is to facilitate understanding of how the developing plan may impact the setting where it will be implemented, such that this understanding can be used to shape the plan early in its development and at multiple stages to maximise opportunities for environmental benefit.
 Key to this process is early and continuous stakeholder engagement on the scope and delivery of the SEA and the plan to ensure that views can meaningfully be used to shape the plan to the benefit of environment and society. - 9.19 To achieve this, the SEA Directive requires that plans and programmes undergo environmental assessment.
 It suggests that, among other factors, biodiversity, human health, population, and water should be included, which we have followed.